 - Herbal Armor bug repellent for kids

 Homemade bug repellent

 I hope you find this natural recipe effective.
 Be sure to let me know how it works for you in the comment section below, I’d love to hear from you!

-If you looking for more great DIYs, be sure to check out my post on ridding your home of ants using common household ingredients.
+If you are looking for more great DIYs, be sure to check out my most recent pest control posts using common household ingredients.

 - 16 oz glass spray bottle